Wedding Photography Budget Hack: Staged Wedding Exits

 How do you pull off a staged exit?

 If having a staged exit seems like a good idea to you, all you need is a few people to help out.
 First, you’ll need to gather your exit celebration materials — wedding sparklers, confetti, or whatever it is you’re planning on using.
 Then, have your bridal party and a small group of family members/friends line the exit.
 You really don’t need many people to make this look great.
 Six or so works just fine!

 When your photographer is ready, exit through the tunnel of family and friends just as you would for the real exit.
 Walk slowly and allow time for your photographer to take a series of photos.
 The staged exit should only take a few minutes– no need to stop your wedding reception playlist!
 It will be over so quickly that none of your other guests will even notice that you stepped out of the reception for a break!

 What are the benefits of staging an exit?

 The benefits of a staged exit go far beyond saving money.
 With a staged exit, you get to choose when you’d like to have it photographed, which means you can get the best lighting for your photos.
 Golden hour or twilight (right after the sun goes down) is best for capturing most exits.
 After it gets dark, capturing clear photos becomes much more difficult.

-You’ll also both have more energy and be more “fresh” for photos earlier in the evening then later.
-Get those dreamy photos in while your hair and makeup is still looking fresh and you’ll be glad you did!
+You’ll also both have more energy and be more “fresh” for photos earlier in the evening than later.
+Get those dreamy photos in while your hair and makeup are still looking fresh and you’ll be glad you did!

 In addition, the staged exit doesn’t have large crowds of onlookers.
 You can make your exit as many times as needed to get all the photos you want.
 Walk through once, stopping briefly for a kiss, and then try different poses and fun expressions you’ll cherish forever.
 With the real wedding exit, you’ve only got one chance to go through, so you may receive fewer photos compared to a staged exit.